Hands-Only Cardiopulmonary Resuscitation (CPR)

 North Shore Fire/Rescue provides CPR, First Aid and Blood Borne Pathogen training and certification courses for a fee.
 Classes are typically 3 to 4 hours in length depending on the number of students and the topics to be covered.
 Following completion of the course, participants will be issued American Heart Association certification that is valid for 2 years.
 The cost of these courses is $70 per person.

 The American Heart Association requires a maximum 6 student to 1 instructor ratio.
 All learning materials are provided with the cost of the course.
 If you have less than 6 students, others may be added to fill your course.
 For more information on North Shore Fire/Rescue’s CPR certification offerings, please contact 414-357-0113, ext.
-1512 or email Battalion Chief Tyk.
+1513 or email Assistant Chief Tyk.